 The Private Funds may lose investment opportunities in the future if they do not match investment prices, structures and terms offered by competitors.
 Alternatively, the Private Funds may experience decreased rates of return and increased risks of loss if they match investment price structures and terms offered by competitors.
 In addition, changes in the global capital markets could diminish the attractiveness of the Private Funds relative to investments in other investment products.
-This competitive pressure could materially adversely affect the ability of the Investment Management and GP Entities to make successful investments for the Private Funds and reduce the AUM of the Private Funds; either of which would materially adversely impact our investment management operations revenue and earnings.
+This competitive pressure could materially adversely affect the ability of the Investment Management and GP Entities to make successful investments for the Private Funds; either of which would materially adversely impact our investment management operations revenue and earnings.